turingschool/front-end-curriculum/lessons/redux-round-two.md

 So based on our thorough planning, we have three actions: "ADD_TODO", "TOGGLE_TODO", and "SET_FILTER".
 This means we need three Action Creators.

-Recall that an Action Creator is a function that takes in data from a DOM event, and returns an action object that is sent to a reducer.
+Recall that an Action Creator is a function that takes in data from a DOM event, and returns an action object with any additional information that is needed for our reducers to update state.

 `touch actions/index.js`